zowe/zowe-cli-scs-plugin/README.md

     **Note:** The following steps have been tested on CentOS, SUSE, and Ubuntu.
 Results may vary on other Linux distributions.

     1. Install the PAM module for Gnome keyring.
-The package name depends on your distro:
+The package name depends on your distribution:

         - `gnome-keyring-pam` - CentOS, Fedora, SUSE
         - `libpam-gnome-keyring` - Debian, Ubuntu